-GE Aviation has developed a mobile flight data application for Qantas to help the national carrier fly its plans more efficiently and reduce its environmental impact.
+GE Aviation has developed a mobile flight data application for Qantas to help the national carrier fly its planes more efficiently and reduce its environmental impact.

 The FlightPulse application runs on Apple iPad tablets that pilots carry with them on flights.